 I believe the purpose of human life is to return to unconditional love.
 We came from love.
 We are love.
 And to love we each return.
 We feel affection and fondness (Storge), friendship (Phileo), and romance (Eros) as we learn how to love unconditionally (Agape) in any circumstance and in any type relationship.

 And that’s where soulmates come in.
 Our soul families are here to help us learn unconditional love.
-It takes more than romance to fulfill that mission and our soulmates are up to the job taking on whatever human role is needed for our growth.
-The goal is to help each other awaken and heal so each of us can ultimately reunite with the unconditional love that is our birthright.
+It takes more than romance to fulfill that mission and our soulmates are up to the job taking on whatever human role is needed for our growth and blossoming into love.
+The goal is to help each other remember, awaken, and heal so each of us can ultimately reunite with the unconditional love that is our birthright.
 Some of those roles are affectionate – friends, family, lovers, and beloveds of all kinds.
 Others are painful or unpleasant.
 Those relationships are more like harsh sandpaper on fine wood, bringing out the beauty and strength of the grain through friction and pain.
-Some are like training wheels, propping us up as we learn to navigate on our own.
+Some are like training wheels, lending a hand as we learn to navigate on our own.
 All are necessary.
+All are soulmates.

 Our soulmate families travel with us through time and space, through as many lives as are needed for our awakening.
 We meet again and again to jointly heal old patterns and issues, ultimately at the soul level.
 That means that anything needing healing will bubble to the surface in every type of soulmate relationship.
 Being with a soulmate does not shield us from pain which is a part of being human.
 In fact, the opposite may be true as those healing needs reveal themselves.
 Being with a soulmate does, however, give us a means to address those needs.